 “You don’t know what it would mean to me to race against them!
 Against Miles!”

-“It’s not up to me or the dogs to decide that,” the hound barked.
+“It’s not up to me or the dogs to decide that,” the hound said.
 “A fox in one of the greyhound races?”

 “Does not sound like a grand idea,” finished Winona.